-It has been an important railway station of north India and before New Delhi railway station it was this Old Delhi railway station that was the center of all attraction.
+It has been an important railway station of north India and before New Delhi railway station it was this Old Delhi railway station that was the center of all attractions.
 The old Delhi railway station was built nearly 60 years before the New Delhi railway station.
-For more information on Old Delhi Station, click here

 Old Delhi Metro Station

 Delhi metro has been rendering its service to the city for a decade now.
 It has become the new lifeline of the city and has done a phenomenal job in connecting the various parts of the city.